 Compared to current law, the legislation reduces taxes in 2011 and is expected to do so in subsequent years.
 The lower taxes will generally be accompanied by and attributable to lower benefit payments.
 Consequently, the impact of the lower taxes on the trust fund balance and on the need to borrow from the federal government will be partially or completely offset by lower outflows from the fund (i.e. benefit payments).
-At present, estimates of the net impact on the trust fund are being developed.
+At present, estimates of the net impact on the trust fund are being developed by the Office of Economic & Demographic Research (EDR).

 Extended benefits for former state and local employees do not qualify for federal funding due to the fact that these entities are self-insured and the federal law does not allow for their participation in federal sharing.
-The cost, incurred from the time Governor Crist issued his executive orders, is estimated to be \$5.4 million from state funds and \$13 million from local government funds.
+The cost, incurred from the time Governor Crist issued his executive orders, are estimated to be \$5.4 million from state funds and \$13 million from local government funds.